 Anger is one of the most powerful emotions we can have.
 It can make you want to take action that isn’t always healthy, or find it difficult to slow down and return to the present.
 Breathwork for anger after trauma is one way to healthily manage your symptoms before your emotions become too overwhelming.

-It’s also important to note when yoga is not enough, and when to consider other support options.
-Trauma healing often involves using multiple healing avenues to create a care plan that works best for you.
 I wish you the best on your healing journey and hope these tools provide you with a calmer mind.
+Take good care.